michaelpq/michaelpq.github.io/_posts/2015-11-06-pg-panic-robustness-testing.markdown

     shared_preload_libraries = 'pg_panic'

-Then, the luck factor can be defined for a given backend or a server level using the parameter called pg\_panic.luck\_factor whose range of possible values is 0 to 1, 0 disabling completely the chance to trigger a server-level crash, and 1, making it happening with 100% of chances.
+Then, the luck factor can be defined for a given backend or a server level using the parameter called pg\_panic.luck\_factor whose range of possible values is from 0 to 1, 0 disabling completely the chance to trigger a server-level crash, and 1, making it happening with 100% of chances.
 See for example by yourself:

     =# SET pg_panic.luck_factor TO 1;
     SET